wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 .. warning::
     When rules, decoders or CDB lists are synchronized, the client nodes are not restarted.
 They must be restarted manually in order to apply the received configuration.

-All communications among ndoes in the cluster are encrypted using AES algorithm.
+All communications among nodes in the cluster are encrypted using AES algorithm.

 Client
 ^^^^^^